c22349/joint_cost/README.md

 # joint_cost

 This is a project in the process of creating a collaborative housekeeping application.
+(Flutter)

 ## Getting Started